-NERC maintains a glossary of approved terms, entitled the "Glossary of Terms Used in Reliability Standards."
-The glossary includes terms that have been through the formal approval process and are used in one or more NERC reliability standards.
+NERC maintains a glossary of approved terms, entitled the "Glossary of Terms Used in Reliability Standards.22" The glossary includes terms that have been through the formal approval process and are used in one or more NERC reliability standards.
+Definitions shall not contain statements of performance requirements.
 There are two sections to the glossary.
 The first section includes definitions for terms used in continent-wide standards, and the second section includes definitions for terms used in Regional Entity standards that have been adopted by the NERC Board of Trustees.
+The Glossary of Terms is intended to provide consistency throughout the Reliability Standards.